qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

   make it a reliably reachable solution.
 The next intervention is restricted to initialization, retrospective credit assignment, and curriculum order.
 No policy input or task outcome will change.

+## 2026-08-31 — Fixed-duration DM learning replicates across ten seeds

+- Ten fresh actors received 25 forced-exploration epochs and 400 sampled free-policy epochs on newly generated fixed-duration DM mappings.
+No seed was removed and all checkpoint evaluations used unseen mappings with frozen weights.
+- Mean endpoint probability was 0.999895 (SD 0.000034), and all ten seeds met the endpoint and endpoint-gap thresholds at each of their last five checkpoints.
+The bootstrap interval for the endpoint gap was [0.999875, 0.999915].
+- Mean learned reward was 0.6616, versus 0.4870 for never and 0.5139 for matched random encoding.
+Paired bootstrap intervals were [0.1718, 0.1775] above never and [0.1455, 0.1498] above matched random.
+Target-memory removal reduced reward to 0.4833, whereas distractor removal preserved the benefit.
+- This passes every declared criterion for the one-trace-per-event, fixed-duration DM debugging condition.
+It does not resolve variable duration, the RM/DM/NM mixture, or unreserved memory capacity.